 Understanding the National Park Senior Pass Rate Increase

-The cost of the lifetime national park senior pass will increase effective August 28, 2017.
-The price will now be $80, though seniors who already have a pass will not need to get a new one.
+The cost of the lifetime national park senior pass increased on August 28, 2017.
+The price is now $80, though seniors who already have a pass will not need to get a new one.

 What is the pass?

-The America the Beautiful – The National Parks and Federal Recreational Lands Senior Pass offers visitors over the age of 62 entrance into national parks and national wildlife refuges, in addition to standard amenity fees at national forests and grasslands, and lands managed by the Bureau of Land Management and Bureau of Reclamation.
+The America the Beautiful – The National Parks and Federal Recreational Lands Senior Pass offers U.S. citizens or permanent residents over the age of 62 entrance into national parks and national wildlife refuges, in addition to standard amenity fees at national forests and grasslands, and lands managed by the Bureau of Land Management and Bureau of Reclamation.
 If at a per vehicle area, the pass holder and occupants of a non-commercial vehicle enter free.
 At per person fee areas, the pass holder and up to three additional adults enter free of charge.

 The price increase is a result of the Centennial Legislation P.L.
 114-289 passed by the U.S. Congress on December 16, 2016.
 The new cost of the lifetime senior pass will be equal to the regular price of an America the Beautiful Pass, the annual pass for those under the age of 62.

 The price of the lifetime senior pass had not changed since 1994, but the needs of our national parks have increased since that time.
 The revenues generated from the sales of the lifetime senior passes will help support projects and programs that support visitor experiences at the over 400 national parks across the country.
 For the same price ($80) that non-senior visitors pay for one year, pass holders receive unlimited access for years to come.